-&lt;sup>13 Written statement to Parliament - Starter Homes (Department of Communities and Local Government, March 2015)
+13 Written statement to Parliament - Starter Homes (Department of Communities and Local Government, March 2015)

-- uses have changed, e.g. former area 'T' Celestion/Bull Motors Foxhall Road, or the Ipswich Local Plan sets out a strategy involving alternative uses e.g. Felixstowe Road employment area where housing and community uses are preferred. - 9.151 New employment areas have been designated at Ipswich Business Park north of Whitton Lane (area 1 above), and Airport Farm Kennels south of Ravenswood (area 16 above) and Futura Park (area 17 above).
-These reflect proposed employment land allocations set out in policy SP5 of the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document, which are needed to provide an adequate employment land supply in terms of quantity and quality. - 9.152 The distribution of employment areas across the Borough means that they are accessible to all the main residential neighbourhoods, providing the possibility of job opportunities close to where people live.
-Protecting the employment areas for employment uses also retains choice of locations across the Borough for businesses to locate in.
-As consolidated employment areas, operational requirements such as 24 hour working or heavy goods access are also more likely to be capable of being met without adversely affecting the amenity of residential areas.
-Where compatible with adjacent uses, waste facilities could come forward on land within employment areas. - 9.153 Ipswich Port plays a significant role in the Ipswich economy, handling over 3 million tonnes of cargo a year.
-The extended West Bank handles primarily unitised cargo whereas the East Bank caters for bulk cargoes.
-Ports have been identified by the New Anglia Local Enterprise Partnership as one of the key sectors which will drive the growth of the region in coming years.
-The Suffolk Growth Strategy 2013 also identifies that UK container traffic is likely to grow steadily over the next 15 years, as will opportunities arising through diversifying bulk-breaking and post-processing capabilities. - 9.154 Within Ipswich Port a number of consents exist under the Planning (Hazardous Substances) Act 1990 and the Dangerous Substances in Harbour Areas Regulations 1987.
-These consents and licences permit the handling and storage of hazardous substances.
-This will need to be taken into account in any development planned in the vicinity of these areas. - 9.155 References to employment uses in this policy and reasoned justification refer only to B class uses unless otherwise specified, and exclude retail uses.
+- 9.157 References to employment uses in this policy and reasoned justification exclude retail uses.
 Appropriate employment-generating sui generis uses referred to in the policy include uses such as car showrooms with accompanying workshops and waste facilities and excludes any sui generis use which includes retail or leisure as anything other than an ancillary use.
-Small scale services could include small gyms or cafes (use classes D2 or A3) providing facilities targeted at people working in the area. - 9.156 The loss of employment land, whether in existing employment use or allocated for employment within a defined Employment Area, could affect the Council's ability to achieve its employment objectives and job targets.
+Small scale services could include small gyms or cafes (use classes D2 or A3) providing facilities targeted at people working in the area. - 9.158 The loss of employment land, whether in existing employment use or within a defined Employment Area, could affect the Council's ability to achieve its employment objectives and job targets.
 Land and buildings in employment use may also come under pressure from other forms of development that tend to have higher values such as retail, leisure and housing.
 As a general principle therefore, such land needs to be protected.
 Retail uses will not be permitted other than as small scale retailing ancillary to the main/B class use.
 Residential use would only be permitted outside the Employment Areas where the criteria are met.
-To demonstrate no reasonable prospect of re-use for employment purposes (B1, B2 or B8) over the plan period, applicants will be required to produce evidence that the site has been marketed actively for a continuous period of at least six twelve months from the date of the first advertisement for business (B1) general industrial (B2) or storage and distribution (B8) employment uses as appropriate to the site. - 9.157 Ancillary uses are defined in terms of size of floorspace and there being a functional relationship with the main B class use.
-Ancillary retailing should be less than 10% of the floorspace or 200 sq. m net, whichever is the smaller. - 9.158 The Council recognises the importance of retaining existing employment uses and allowing for their growth and development where this can be accomplished without giving rise to serious environmental problems or unacceptable increases in traffic.
+To demonstrate no reasonable prospect of re-use for employment purposes over the plan period, applicants will be required to produce evidence that the site has been marketed actively for a continuous period of at least twelve months from the date of the first advertisement for employment uses as appropriate to the site. - 9.159 Ancillary uses are defined in terms of size of floorspace and there being a functional relationship with the main B class use.
+Ancillary retailing should be less than 10% of the floorspace or 200 sq. m net, whichever is the smaller. - 9.160 The Council recognises the importance of retaining existing employment uses and allowing for their growth and development where this can be accomplished without giving rise to serious environmental problems or unacceptable increases in traffic.
 Where employment uses are no longer appropriate to their surroundings or cannot reasonably expand further on their existing sites they will be encouraged to relocate within Employment Areas.
-The provisions of this policy (and the related allocations) may need to be reviewed in the light of the forthcoming joint work with neighbouring authorities on joint or aligned

-- Local Plans and the NPPF requirement that allocations are regularly reviewed and that long term protection of employment sites should be avoided where there is no realistic prospect of their use. - 9.159 Development within Employment Areas will need to comply with the requirements of policies DM31 The Natural Environment and DM33 Green Corridors where appropriate.
+The provisions of this policy (and the related allocations) may need to be reviewed in the light of the forthcoming joint work with neighbouring authorities on joint or aligned Local Plans and the NPPF requirement that allocations are regularly reviewed and that long term protection of employment sites should be avoided where there is no realistic prospect of their use. - 9.161 Development within Employment Areas will need to comply with the requirements of policies DM31 The Natural Environment and DM33 Green Corridors where appropriate.